makemeunsee/ichimiginikarasu/README.md

 ## Issues

-- The issues file list kanji that are rendered somewhat off
+- The [issues](https://github.com/makemeunsee/ichimiginikarasu/blob/master/issues) file lists kanjis that are rendered somewhat off
 - tex & pdf files are generated during the execution in the 'resources/kanji_vg directory' and are not cleaned
 - Some interesting compounds readings and translations are missing, as no good strategy was found to select them.
 E.g.: 空's reading 'そら - sky' is missing, whereas 'から - empty' is present.